Amir Ullah Khan

-Amir joined the Indian Civil Service and belongs to the 1993 batch and the 59th Foundation Course at LBSNAA.
-Currently, he is a guest faculty at Jadcherla's prestigious Business School, NMIMS Hyderabad.
+Amir joined the Indian Civil Service and belongs to the 1993 batch and attended the 59th Foundation Course at LBSNAA.
 Amir Ullah Khan studied at The Hyderabad Public School, Ramanthapur, then at University College of Engineering, Osmania University.
 He went on to study rural management at the Institute of Rural Management Anand.
 Prof. Khan then received his PhD from the Jamia Millia Islamia.